Deepmala0210/A-Global-Twitter-Sentiment-Analysis-Model-for-COVID-Vaccination/README.md

   **Step 1:**
  	  Tweet_IDs in Twitter_dataset.xlsx are hydrated using the Twitter API to retrieve Tweet Text and Location fields.
 The hydrated outputs are stored in a Google        Sheet.
   **Step 2:**
  	  Run Final_code_for_publication_1.ipynb.
-This notebook applies the Twitter-roBERTa-base sentiment model to hydrated tweets.
+This notebook applies the Twitter-roBERTa-base sentiment analysis model to hydrated tweets.
       - **pred_label** corresponds to **local sentiment**
       - **final_tweet_logit** corresponds to the **Sentiment Score (SC)** defined in the manuscript
   **Step 3:**